vitek-karas/binder-playground/docs/dynamic-component-loading.md

 ## Handling of various asset types
 What happens with various asset types once the ALC decides to load it in isolation.
 * Normal managed assembly (code) - The `.deps.json` parsing code will return list of full file paths.
 The ALC will just find it there and load it.
 Note that R2R images are handled by this as well since they are basically just a slightly different managed assembly.
+Also note that .NET Core can only load a given R2R image once as R2R.
+Any subsequent load of the same file will work, but it will be only read as a pure IL assembly (and thus require JITing).
+Loading the same file multiple times can occur if two load contexts decide to load the assembly in isolation.
 * Satellite assemblies (resources) - Two possibilities:
     * Imitate app behavior exactly - `.deps.json` only provides list of resource probing paths.
 ALC would then try to find the `<culture>/AssemblyName.dll` in each probing path and resolve the first match.
     * Use full paths - `.deps.json` resolution actually internally produces a list of full file paths and then trims it to just probing paths.
 The full file paths could be used by the ALC in a very similar manner to code assemblies.